Job Title: Director, Clinical Affairs

 - Initiate investigator and coordinator meetings.

-- Participate in Risk management and R&D DRs representing clinical affairs
+- Participate in risk management and R&D meetings representing clinical affairs.

 - Provides oversight of individual clinical trials to ensure full compliance with GCP and that safety concerns and/or adverse events are identified and appropriate responses to such concerns are executed.

-- Provides advice to the customer complaint reportability team of adverse events and other clinical trial issues to regulatory agencies.
+- Provides input, when needed, to the customer complaint reportability team of adverse events and other clinical trial issues that are reportable to regulatory authorities.

 - Determines membership criteria and identifies potential members for clinical events committees and data monitoring committees.
-Reviews and approves trigger plans for CEC and DMC.
+Develops CEC/DMC charters and oversees committee meetings.

 - Reviews and approves Clinical Risk Benefit Analyses.

-- Reviews and approves study corrective action plans.
-Prepares for and participates in internal/external study-related audits.
+- Prepares for and participates in internal/external stud y-related audits.

-- Develops and maintains Clinical Investigation, conduct infrastructure – drafting and/or reviewing of SOPs, DOPs, and Work Instructions.
+- Clinical Affairs SOPs, DOPs, and Work Instructions.

-- Demonstrates thorough knowledge of and coaches’ others in the appropriate application of clinical research conduct, laws, regulations, standards, and compliance with applicable SOPs and policies
+- Demonstrates knowledge of clinical research conduct, laws, regulations, and standards.

 Qualifications & Requirements:

-- Requires a higher education in one or more of the following fields: clinical, medical, Biology, Nursing, Biomedical scientific/technical or legal discipline
+- Requires a higher education in one or more of the following fields: clinical, medical, Biology, Nursing, or other scientific discipline.

-- 8-12 years’ experience in clinical/scientific medical devices/pharmaceutical clinical trials and research
+- 8-12 years’ experience in global clinical trials management.
+Medical device experience preferred.

 - Well versed in MOH, EU, and FDA regulations and standards and GCP, ICH guidelines.

-- Excellent leadership, management, collaboration and effective decision-making skills
+- Excellent leadership, management, collaboration, and decision-making skills.

 - Outstanding written, verbal and presentation communication skills.